 Remember that your body core temperature is more important than room temperatures.
 You will have a better chance of sleeping and staying asleep if you can keep your body temperature at normal levels or slightly lower than normal for your circadian rhythm to modulate sleep.

 If you are like me sometimes while you are camping, you wonder whether the water you get is safe to drink.
 Berkey Filters makes a Travel Berkey; it is compact and can filter enough water for 1-3 people each day.
 It is made of 304 stainless steel and comes with everything you need to start purifying water.

 Get a fan or air cooler.
 You could also invest in a small air conditioner, an air cooler, or portable fans for when it gets hot.
-If you are looking for a fan, Gazeled makes one that is perfect for camping.
-It is battery powered, rechargeable, and also can be powered from a USB cable.
-It runs quietly, so it won’t keep you awake, it is small only 9-inches and can run on batteries for up to 10 hours.
+If you are looking for a fan, Treva makes one that is perfect for camping.
+It is battery powered, runs quietly, so it won’t keep you awake, it is small only 5-inches.

 In addition, if you are parked in a safe and secure location, you might consider sleeping outside or leaving all the windows open.